Looking forward to seeing you at Embarcadero Plaza on Saturday July 18 to Celebrate the 7th annual Bastille Day SF Festival!

 Starting from Embarcadero Plaza, the tour traces the route of the earliest French arrivals, moving through the Embarcadero Center and Montgomery Street.
 You’ll hear stories of French immigrants who contributed to the city’s growth by establishing banks, restaurants, bakeries, shops, laundries, bordellos, and the first trams on Market Street.
 From the Gold Rush to the present, San Francisco has long been known as the "Paris of the Pacific."

-Please register on the City Guides website, as space is limited.
+Please register on the City Guides website by clicking on "Sign up" below, as space is limited.

 Donations will be requested.

-Meet at the Vaillancourt Fountain at the east end of Clay Street.
+Meet in front of the Boudin Cafe, at the east end of Clay Street.

 Copyright © 2025 / Celebrate Bastille Day - All Rights Reserved.